Table of Contents

 Apart from these gods and goddesses who dwelt in the underworld, the god Ra had associations with the Duat.
 Ra was the sun god who journeyed behind the horizon every day at sunset.
 After his daily symbolical death, Ra sailed his solar barque through the underworld to be reborn the following day.

 During his journey through the Duat, Ra had to fight the monster serpent Apophis, also known as Apep.
 This hideous monster represented the primordial chaos and the challenges the sun had to overcome to rise the following morning.
 In the myths, Ra had many defenders helping him in this disastrous fight.
 The most important of these, especially in late myths, was Seth, who was otherwise known as a trickster god and a deity of chaos.

 When Ra traveled through the Duat, his light shed upon the land and gave life to the dead.
 During his passing, all spirits rose and enjoyed their reanimation for many hours.
 Once Ra left the underworld, they went back to sleep until the following night.

 Significance of the Duat

 The Duat was a necessary place for several deities in Ancient Egypt.
-The passing of Ra through the Duat was one of the central myths of this culture.
+The passing of Ra through the Duat was one of the central myths of their culture.

 The concept of the Duat and the Weighing of the Heart influenced how the Egyptians lived their lives.
-To ascend to the paradise of the afterlife, the Egyptians had to respect the concept of maat, as it was against this concept that they would be judged in the Duat.
+To ascend to the paradise of the afterlife, the Egyptians had to observe the precepts of maat, as it was against this concept that they would be judged in the Duat.

 Due to the absolute belief of the Egyptians in the afterlife, the Duat was a place of incomparable importance.
 The Duat was associated with many deities and may have influenced the underworlds of other cultures and religions.
 The idea of the Duat influenced how the Egyptians lived their life and how they spent eternity.